timchapman/postgresql-adventureworks/README.md

-# AdventureWorks database for Azure Database for PostgreSQL
+# AdventureWorks database for Azure Database for PostgreSQL Flexible Server
-AdventureWorks 2016 database backup converted to PostgreSQL schema.
-Once you have provisioned an Azure Database for PostgreSQL Single or Flexible Server, use the following commands to restore the database:
+This project restores the SQL Server AdventureWorks 2016 database backup converted to PostgreSQL schema to an Azure Database for PostgreSQL Flexible Server instance.
-## 1. Provision Azure Database for PostgreSQL Flexible Server
+## 1. Provision an Azure Database for PostgreSQL Flexible Server instance
 1. Open the script CreatePostgreSQLFlexibleServer.ps1 in Visual Studio Code or PowerShell ISE.
 2. Alter the parameters for the function to match what you want the servername, resource group, region and server parameters to be.
 ![Add the necessary parameter values to deploy Flexible Server.](media/1a-RunFunction.jpg 'Server Parameters')